Navier-Stokes solver using Green's functions I: channel flow and plane Couette flow

 The last entry of $A(y)^{T}\tilde{u}$ is equal to $(-1)^{n}u$.
 Using Cramer's rule, we get

 The following lemma gives the Green's function in a more useful form. \begin{lem} The solution of $Lu=f$ subject to the boundary conditions $u(a)\in V_{\ell}$ and $u(c)\in V_{r}$ is given by

 \end{lem} \begin{proof} Use \eqref{eq:uj-determinant} and \eqref{eq:greenfndetform}. \end{proof} The following lemma justifies the delta-function interpretation of Green's functions favored by physicists.
-It is used in Section 2.3 and Section 4. \begin{lem} If $u_{1},\ldots,u_{n}$ and $v_{1},\ldots,v_{n}$ are bases of solutions of the homogeneous problems $Lu=0$ and $L^{+}v=0$, respectively, that are related by $U(y)^{T}A(y)V(y)=I$, we have
+It is used in Section 2.3 and Section 4. \begin{lem} Let $u_{1},\ldots,u_{n}$ and $v_{1},\ldots,v_{n}$ be bases of solutions of the homogeneous problems $Lu=0$ and $L^{+}v=0$, respectively, that are related by $U(y)^{T}A(y)V(y)=I$.
+Then we have

 and

 \end{lem} \begin{proof} Use \eqref{eq:vj-determinant} and \eqref{eq:uj-determinant}. \end{proof}